-CANCELED THIS WEEK Join us at this great industrial park wetland that is a breeding ground for the Pacific Chorus Frog and other native species - including a spectacular array of California native plants.
+Join us at this great industrial park wetland that is a breeding ground for the Pacific Chorus Frog and other native species - including a spectacular array of California native plants.

 Join Mountain Watch and The City of Brisbane for their 3rd Annual Habitat Restoration Day - this time we'll be removing invasive plants in Sierra Point Canyon.

 Mountain Watch and the City of Brisbane invite you to a joint Habitat Restoration Day.
 Our Stewardship Saturday gang will be working on the Northeast Ridge this weekend removing French broom from grassland areas that are now protected from further development at The Ridge.

 We'll be removing invasive Italian thistle this Saturday on the south slopes of the Mountain.
 Join us for this important work!